 Selecting a revision to build¶

 Most of the time the tip revision of most repositories will build without issue.
-If you are worried about it not, then you may want to get the latest revision that has passed the automatic tests.
+If you are worried about it not, then you may want to stick to mozilla-central.

 By default with no configuration a similar-to-release build is done.
 If

 you wish you can configure the build using a

 Different OSs have different prerequisites for a successful build,

 please refer to the build documentation

 to verify they are available on your build machine.

 There’s a number of extensions you can enable.
 See http://mercurial.selenic.com/wiki/UsingExtensions.
 Almost everyone should probably enable the following, most of them are enabled by